megomars/AtomInTheBatcave/README.md

     ```
 18. To set variables in snippets either use $1 or ${1:defaultname}
 19. Github integration will show you how your files appear on Github.
-20. Switching between Github and Atom
+20. Switching between Github and Atom.